- Dante’s technique of rapid recontextualization, here applied to Francesca’s story

 [26] Over the years, Dante elaborated a lexicon of exile.
 In the Convivio he cites the example of the unjust exile of Boethius.
 Unjust as it was, it was a cause of infamy to Boethius: “la perpetuale infamia del suo essilio” (the perpetual infamy of his exile [1.2.13]).

 [27] In Inferno 6, Dante’s language for the disgraced Whites is a significant contribution to his lexicon of exile.
 This is the group to which he belonged and to whose fortunes he remained bound for some years after leaving Florence, before he famously turned away from all party alliances.
-In Inferno 6 the Whites are said to weep and feel shame — feel “onta” — as a result of their treatment at the hands of the Blacks: “come che di ciò pianga o che n’aonti” (however much they weep or feel ashamed [Inf.
+In Inferno 6 the Whites are said to weep and take offense, experiencing shame and indignation.
+As a result of their treatment at the hands of the Blacks, the Whites feel “onta”, shame: “come che di ciò pianga o che n’aonti” (however much they weep and feel ashamed [Inf.
 6.72]).
+The verb “aonti” in verse 72 is from adontarsi (in antiquity aontarsi), to feel onta.

-[30] In Purgatorio 17 Dante defines each of the seven deadly vices.
-With respect to anger, he signals that ira is an impulse triggered by the particular cultural nexus of onta and vendetta.
+[29] Fascinatingly, if we follow onta we come to the passage in Purgatorio 17 in which Dante defines each of the seven deadly vices.
+With respect to anger, he signals that ira is an impulse triggered by the particular cultural nexus that consists of 1) shame, 2) taking offense, and 3) consequent vengeance: onta and vendetta.
 Dante’s periphrasis for a generically irascible man is therefore not generic at all, but embedded in his particular culture and in the particular psychic pathology induced by his culture’s norms.

-[31] Thus, Dante’s definition of anger includes both the verb aontare (to take offense as a result of onta, shame; the same verb used for the disgraced Whites in Inf.
-6.72 cited above) and the word vendetta.
-In the succinct but telling definition of Purgatorio 17, an angry man is one who has been injured and who — ashamed as a result of the injury received — craves vengeance:
+[30] Thus, Dante’s definition of ira in Purgatorio 17 includes both the verb aontare (to take offense as a result of onta, shame; the same verb used for the disgraced Whites in Inf.
+6.72 cited above) and the noun vendetta.
+In this succinct but telling definition of anger, an angry man is one who has been injured and who — ashamed as a result of the injury received — craves vengeance:

 ed è chi per ingiuria par ch’aonti, sì che si fa de la vendetta ghiotto, e tal convien che ’l male altrui impronti.
 (Purg.
 17.121-23)